b-cubed-eu/documentation/pages/cube-from-checklist.md

   ...
  ```

  will exclude occurrences of synonyms!
-This is an important difference with the occurrence API, where occurrences of synonyms are still returned.
+This is an important difference with the standard occurrence API, where occurrences of synonyms are still returned.
 Example: https://www.gbif.org/occurrence/search?taxon_key=5051901 returns also occurrences of synonym _Gomphus flavipes (Charpentier, 1825)_ (`taxonKey`: [5051950](https://www.gbif.org/species/5051950)).
 See correspondent occurrence download: https://doi.org/10.15468/dl.j76qvd.
-So, use `speciesKey` whenever possible.
+So, **use `speciesKey` whenever possible**.

 ### Example 4: Checklist of alien mammals of Belgium